A new inequality about matrix products and a Berger-Wang formula: Proof of Theorem

 \section{Proof of Theorem \ref{desigualdad}}

 Theorem \ref{traduccion} is the fundamental relation that we will need to prove inequality \eqref{eqdesigualdad}.

 For the next we will assume that $k$ is a \textit{local field}.
-That is, a field together with an absolute value $|.|:k\rightarrow \R^{+}$ that inherits a non-discrete locally compact topology on $k$ via the induced metric.
-Examples of these include $\mathbb{Q},\R,\C$ with the standard absolute values and fields of $p$-adic numbers $\mathbb{Q}_{p}$ for a prime $p$.
+That is, a field together with an absolute value $|.|:k\rightarrow \R^{+}$ that induces a non-discrete locally compact topology on $k$ via the induced metric.
+Examples of these include $\R,\C$ with the standard absolute values and fields of $p$-adic numbers $\mathbb{Q}_{p}$ for a prime $p$.
 For more information about local fields, see \cite{lorentz}.

 We will work on the finite dimensional vector space $k^d$, where $k$ is a local field with absolute value $|.|$.
-In this situation, we consider the norm in $M_{d}(k)$ given by $\|A\|_{0}=\max_{1\leq j\leq d^2}{|a_{j}|}$, where $a_j$ are the entries of $A$.
-Since the absolute value on $k$ extends in a unique way to an absolute value on $\overline{k}$ (see Lang's Algebra \cite[XII.2, Prop.
-2.5.]{langalg}), the spectral radius of a matrix $A\in M_{d}(k)$ is then defined in the usual way.
+In this situation, we consider the norm on $M_{d}(k)$ given by $\|A\|_{0}=\max_{1\leq j\leq d^2}{|a_{j}|}$, where $a_j$ are the entries of $A$.
+Since the absolute value on $k$ extends in a unique way to an absolute value on $\overline{k}$ (see Lang's Algebra \cite[XII.2, Prop.~2.5]{langalg}), the spectral radius of a matrix $A\in M_{d}(k)$ is then defined in the usual way.
+The \emph{height} $h(f)$ of a polynomial $f\in k[y_1,\dots,y_m]$ is defined as the logarithm of the maximum modulus of its coefficients.

 We begin with a lemma.